About us Click to get info

 2012 London Planning Awards, Best Conceptual Project

 Walthamstow Wetlands was the winner of 2012 London Planning Awards under the 'Best Conceptual Project' category.
 This prestigious award was given out by the Mayor who referred to the Wetlands as ‘London’s best kept secret’.

-The project will see the 211 hectare site transformed into an urban wetlands nature reserve offering opportunities for accessing and learning about wildlife and nature conservation, volunteering, training, walking, cycling, fishing, and enjoying the peace and tranquillity of a unique space in the heart of North East London.
+The project transformed the site into an urban wetlands nature reserve offering opportunities for accessing and learning about wildlife and nature conservation, volunteering, training, walking, cycling, fishing, and enjoying the peace and tranquillity of a unique space in the heart of North East London.

 William Morris Gallery

 2013/14 London Planning Awards, Best Historic Building Management, William Morris Gallery and Gardens 2013 Museum of the Year

 The William Morris Gallery is the only public gallery devoted to the life and legacy of William Morris, the world’s most influential designer.
 Housed in the Georgian villa that was his childhood home, it presents the world’s most comprehensive collection of his work through award-winning displays that delight visitors of all ages.

 Other borough awards

 2015 London in Bloom, Best London Village, Walthamstow Village in Bloom (Gold and Category Winner)